View all newsletters

 [See also: The Best Luxury Yacht Builders in the World]

-Using a yacht charter broker
+What is a yacht charter broker?

 Once you’ve had an initial consultation, a broker will typically offer a selection of yachts that suit your needs and help you make a final decision.
 From here, the yacht broker will handle the entire booking process, from securing the initial boat booking to planning each element of your onboard itinerary, including docking points.
 A reputable yacht charter broker will also be available to contact throughout the duration of your time on board, giving you and your guests complete peace of mind.